-If a problem involving inscribed shapes features regular polygons or other special shapes like a right triangle or an isosceles triangle, we will try to make use of the unique features of those particular shapes.
+Sometimes a problem involving inscribed shapes features regular polygons or other special shapes like a right triangle or an isosceles triangle.
+In those cases, we will try to make use of the unique features of those particular shapes.

-But if we are dealing with irregular polygons, like in this case, all we have to go by is the general characteristics of circles and their angles.
+But what if we are dealing with irregular polygons, like in this case?
+Then all we have to go by is the general characteristics of circles and their angles.

 Since the polygon is inscribed in the circle, of special interest are the inscribed angles, which are the vertices of the polygon that lay on the circle’s circumference.

-Here, the radius is already given in the problem – it is 10.
-We don’t know the central angle, but we are given the measure of the inscribed angle that subtends the same arc (DAB), and we know the relationship between those two angles, which is given by the inscribed angle theorem.
+Here, we have the radius -it is 10.
+We don’t know the central angle.
+But we are given the measure of the inscribed angle that subtends the same arc (DAB).
+And we know the relationship between those two angles, which is given by the inscribed angle theorem.

 m∠DOB = m∠α = 120° //Inscribed angle theorem